Sleep hygiene is essential to a good night's sleep and good sleep practices

 prepare for sleep.
 Do the same stretches, read for ten minutes, listen

 to music and go to sleep.
-Whatever works for you and it does not have
+Whatever routine works for you simply repeat it nightly.

-- Notepad: To calm your mind try writing down all the thoughts and
+- Notepad: To calm your mind try writing down all your thoughts and

-things to do, to allow your mind to relax instead of trying to remember
+things that need to get done to allow your mind to relax instead of trying to remember

 everything for the next day.

 - Snack: Depending on your last meal and how heavy it may have